Pragith/pragith/_posts/2007-04-23-car-driving-classes-day-3.md

 show-avatar: true
 ---

-b'Its ESREVER(REVERSE) time!!!
+Its ESREVER(REVERSE) time!!!
 I learned how to reverse and park in between 2 vehicles.
 Guess what!
-I learned in 2 tries.'
+I learned in 2 tries.